Algolia’s Nicolas Dessaigne on maximizing developer relations

 This comes with many challenges.
 Many developers (and non-developers) may not enjoy public speaking or other public-facing activities associated with evangelism.
 When I pointed this out, Dessaigne quickly corrected the notion: “Developers do not necessarily have to be social to do DevRel.”

 One of Algolia’s requirements is that all developers must complete the documentation for any feature they build.
-“From there, it’s not a big lift to write a blog post about the feature, Dessaigne explained.
+“From there, it’s not a big lift to write a blog post about the feature,” Dessaigne explained.
 For eager employees, the company offered a two-day, in-person program to learn public speaking.
 “It helped unlock a number of great speakers,” Dessaigne said.
 “One of our developers who went through the program in Paris got so excited about public speaking that she ended up flying from Paris to Silicon Valley to give the keynote address at React Conf 2017.”

 Not building a customer service team

 Listening to customers and understanding their pain points is another significant aspect of developer relations.
 Dessaigne credits not having a dedicated support team for the first years of operation as a major factor in Algolia’s success.
 Since its inception and for quite a long time, engineers have doubled as customer support.
 “It had two advantages,” Dessaigne said.
 “First, our customers are developers, and they find it frustrating to speak with customer support representatives who don’t understand how to code.
 With Algolia in the early days, they were speaking to developers.”
-On the employee side, “developers usually hate doing level-one support,” he added, ” but when it’s supporting other developers, they love it.”
+On the employee side, “developers usually hate doing level-one support,” he added, “but when it’s supporting other developers, they love it.”

-Engineers doing customer service may seem ridiculous in an era of high developer salaries, but Dessaigne challenged this notion: “You get a high level of customer empathy when you have to do customer support.
+Having engineers do customer service may seem ridiculous in an era of high developer salaries, but Dessaigne sees it differently: “You get a high level of customer empathy when you have to do customer support.
 We had engineers connecting with customers on a call, realizing that they had discovered a bug, and pushing a fix within an hour.
 This made the customer happy, the engineers happy, and made our product much better.”

 DevRel as you grow